French Federation of Automobile Sport: Rally of France

 Planned on the FIA World Rally Championship calendar since its creation in 1973, the Rally of France was only based on two territories in more than 40 years: Corse (from 1975 to 2008 and 2015 to now) and the Alsace (from 2010 to 2014): Since 2015, the Rally of France is back in Corse, thus its name "Tour de Corse".

 Very long, testing for the mechanics as well as for the drivers, the "Tour de Corse", travels around the entire Beauty Island and goes through Bastia, Propriano, Corte, Porto Vecchio to finish in Ajaccio.

 Auto Sport Academy

-Located in Le Mans, the Auto Sport Academy was created in 1993, it is the FFSA’s training facility that prepares to the job of being an automobile driver, being a competition car mechanic or driver’s instructor.
+Located in Le Mans, the Auto Sport Academy was created in 1993, it is the FFSA's training facility that prepares to the job of being an automobile driver, being a competition car mechanic or driver's instructor.
 Foreseeing, training and promoting are key words for the federal institution.
 The Auto Sport Academy is now an international reference for the learning of jobs related to the automobile sports and an advantage for the French automobile.

-FFSA French National Teams

-One of the most important FFSA’s core values is the formation and training to become the best national drivers, that's why the FFSA develops actions for drivers to be formed and trained for a few years.
-This political view, unusual in the automobile sport world, is about every type of disciplines: Rally, Karting and circuit, from which the best drivers team up for the FFSA French National Team.
-Outside the competitions, members of the French National Teams enjoy a training program that prepare them physically and mentally as well as different conferences over communication, diet or foreign languages.

-History of FFSA

-The FFSA can brag about one of the best rankings won by French drivers in the world in numbers of titles: